CIRCL/douglas-quaid/README.md

 ### Installing

-For server installation and client launching : See [installation instruction](./installation_info.md)
+For server installation and client launch : See [installation instruction](./installation_info.md)

 (...)